mylabpcb/myCPU/pages/en/mycpu/introduction.md

 </figure>

 #### The Buses
-The myCPU uses only two buses to facilitate data sharing and connectivity between modules and functional blocks: the **Control Bus** and the **Data Bus**, following the Von Neumann Bus Architecture, where data and memory addresses are shared on the same bus.
-In the myCPU design is pointed as the Data Bus.
-Despite its basic design, it is important for students and learners to take note of this aspect of the myCPU design.
+The myCPU uses only two buses to facilitate data and control signals sharing, and connectivity between modules: the **Control Bus** and the **Data Bus**.
+The myCPU design follows the "Von Neumann Bus Architecture", where data and memory addresses are shared over the same bus, being the Data BUS in the myCPU design.
+Despite the myCPU basic design, is important for students or beginners to take note of this particular aspect of the myCPU.
 Something like a dedicated **Address Bus** is only present in the connection between the MAR and SRAM modules.
 {: style="text-align: justify"}

-The Data Bus supports data lengths up to 16 bits, which would be enough for future releases of the myCPU using the same BUS module board design or would be enough to design custom modules or modules prototypes supporting handle more than 8 bits.
-With 16 bits, we can address up to 64Kb, which satisfies the requirements of a very basic CPU like myCPU, and more.
+The Data Bus supports data lengths up to 16 bits, which will be enough for future releases of the myCPU using the same BUS module board design, and should be enough to design custom modules or modules prototypes handle more than 8 bits.
+With 16 bits, we can share values such as addresses up to 64Kb, which satisfies the requirements of a very basic CPU like myCPU, and a more complex cpu in the future.
-Due to the 8-bit nature of the myCPU would be enough use just 8 bits for data exchange, However, this may result a limitation by the need of multiple fetch cycles to manage 16 bits data.
-The Management of 16 bits of data using an 8 bits data transfer requires at least two clock cycles for each exchange of data between registers and memory, so a 16 bits Data BUS is a very interesting feature for a learning platform like the myCPU and is a essential feature for future releases like the myCPU256 or the myCPU2K.
 {: style="text-align: justify"}

+Due to the 8-bit nature of the myCPU, could be enough to use only 8 bits for data exchange.
+However, this may result a limitation by the need of multiple fetch cycles to manage 16 bits of data.
+The Management of 16 bits of data using 8 bits of data transfer requires at least 2 clock cycles for each exchange of data between registers and memory, so a 16 bits Data BUS is a very interesting feature for a learning platform like the myCPU, and is a essential feature for future releases like the the myCPU2K and beyond.
+{: style="text-align: justify"}

 All of the myCPU control signals are transmitted through the **Control Bus**.
-The Control Bus has a capacity of 32 lines, via a 32-pin connector, although not all of these lines are used for control signals.
-The voltage regulators located in each bus module utilize the GND and +5v pins of the Control Bus to provide power to the modules.
+The Control Bus has a capacity of 32 lines via a 32-pin connector, although not all of these lines are used for control signals.
+The voltage regulators, located in each bus module board,  uses the GND and +5v pins of the Control Bus to provide power to the modules.
 The clock and reset signals, as well as the status flags signals, also travel through the Control Bus.
 {: style="text-align: justify"}

 The lines included on the control BUS are distributed as indicated in the list below: